evaera/RbxSync/README.md

 - `server`: This mixin is automatically run at the start of every script running on the server.

 **To put a script in MoonScript mode**, there must be a StringValue named "MoonScript" inside of it.
 The plugin provides several shortcuts so you don't have to do this manually:
-- If you put `.moon` at the end of your script name (e.g. `KillScript.moon`, then press the *Open in Editor* button.
-It will remove the `.moon` from the name after it's created the value.
+- If you put `.moon` at the end of your script name (e.g. `KillScript.moon`, then press the *Open in Editor* button, it will remove the `.moon` from the name after it's created the value.
 - If the script source contains `m`, `moon`, or `moonscript` exactly, when you press the *Open in Editor* button, it will also put the script in MoonScript mode.
 - Use the hotkey `Ctrl+Alt+B` with a script selected.

 ## Building it yourself
-The ROBLOX Studio plugin must be built before RSync will work, **even for development**.
+Building RSync is made easy by using CoffeeScript's Cakefiles.
 The build script will automatically copy the information from `/src/config.json` into *plugin.moon*, so that it always stays up to date with the config info.

 ### Prerequisites
 - `npm install -g electron-packager`
 - `npm install -g electron-prebuilt`
 - `npm install -g coffee-script`
 - You must have [`moonc`](http://moonscript.org/) in your PATH.

-### Building the Plugin
-Run `cake build:plugin`
+- Go to the `./src` directory and run `npm install` to install the dependencies

 ### Building and running the app for developmental testing
-Go to the `./src` directory and run `npm install` to install the dependencies Run `cake b && electron src`
+Run `cake b && electron src` from the directory that the Cakefile is in

 ### Building the entire app into executable
 Run `cake build:app`